This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• While oil is heating, whisk together the flour, sugar, baking powder and salt.
+• Mix the dry ingredients: In a large bowl, whisk together the flour, sugar, baking powder, and salt.

-• Add the yogurt, vanilla extract, egg and lemon zest.
-Mix just until combined.
-Don’t overmix!
-The batter will be sticky and look like thick pancake batter.
+• Make the batter: Add the yogurt, vanilla extract, egg, and lemon zest.
+Stir just until combined.
+Do not overmix—the batter should be thick and sticky, similar to pancake batter.

-• Transfer to a wire rack lined with paper towels to absorb extra oil.
+• Drain: Transfer the donuts to a wire rack lined with paper towels to drain any excess oil.

 Nutrition